civicrm/civicrm-sysadmin-guide/docs/integration/wordpress/forms.md

 CiviCRM includes the ability to present online contribution pages, event information pages and registration forms, and profile forms to users and visitors of the 'front-end' of your WordPress sites.

-Also see [Plugin Integration](./plugin-integration.md), that include Caldera Forms CiviCRM and Contact Form 7 plugin integrations.
+Also see Plugin Integration section, that includes [Caldera Forms CiviCRM](https://github.com/mecachisenros/caldera-forms-civicrm) and [Contact Form 7 CiviCRM integration](https://wordpress.org/plugins/contact-form-7-civicrm-integration/) plugin integrations.

 ## Create the contribution page, profile, or event